Super K\"ahler structures on the complex Abelian Lie supergroups: Introduction

-In view of Theorem \ref{occ2}, one might wonder if $ \, \ch\big(\bl \big)$ contains any $G$--subrepresen\-tation beyond $ \, \ch\big(\bl_\zero\big)$ which is irreducible or unitarizable (apart from using the $L^2$-structure (\ref{inhe})).
+In view of Theorem \ref{occ2}, one might wonder if $ \ch(\bl)$ contains any $G$-subrepresentation beyond $ \ch(\bl_\zero)$ which is irreducible or unitarizable (apart from using the $L^2$-structure (\ref{inhe})).
 In this respect, we find the following answer, in the negative: